 Personal Financial Advisor

-A personal financial advisor is a professional who provides advice on what kind of financial products and services to purchase.
-Much of this assistance focuses on investments, managing money, and long-term goals, like retirement.
-Data analytics concepts learned from an online MBA business analytics degree can help personal financial advisors understand the financial products they are recommending and explain how they work.
+A personal financial advisor is a professional who advises clients on what kind of financial products and services to purchase.
+Much of this assistance focuses on investments, managing money, and long-term goals like retirement.
+Data analytics concepts learned in online MBA business analytics programs can help personal financial advisors understand the financial products they are recommending and explain how they work.

 Source: Bureau of Labor Statistics, 2019